LifeJiggy/DevConsole-Toolkit/README.md

 ‎
 ‎

-Universal Console Paste
+## Universal Console Paste
 ‎
-‎For one-off use: Just open the Console tab and paste the snippet directly.
+For one-off use: Just open the Console tab and paste the snippet directly.
 Instant gratification!
 ‎

-‎Perfect for:
+## ‎Perfect for:
 ‎
 ‎Extracting all interactive elements
 ‎